 Maintaining distance of 6 ft between people

 Requiring face masks at all times in the barns.

 We are currently operating on a modified schedule.

 All visits and activities are by appointment only

 Who We Are

 Bridges at Worthmore is committed to setting the standard of professional excellence for how horses and other therapies enrich, empower, and improve the quality of life for individuals, families, and communities.
-Most people recognize the term "therapeutic riding".
-And yes, therapeutic riding is part of what we do.
-However, there is so much more.
+Most people know the term “therapeutic riding” but there’s so much more!
 Equine assisted activities and adaptive riding encompass the physical, emotional, and mental well-being of a person.

 Bridges is a Center Member of the Professional Association of Therapeutic Horsemanship International (PATH Intl.).
 Our therapies are customized to meet the individual needs of children, youth, and adults.
 This begins with an individualized assessment and a goal oriented program designed to help each Bridges participant be successful.
 Bridges staff offer collaborative care and can link families with the services and support they need.
 Bridges can help individuals with learning disabilities, depression, Attention Deficit Disorder, Autism, Traumatic Brain Injury, substance abuse, as well as those with other physical or emotional challenges.

 Click on the logo for more info on PATH Intl